fahek/water-pump-controller-tto5/README.md

 #### Taps With Switches

 This is the main use case, basically as described above.
 The controller has six separate inputs for switches.
-This can be used to help with finding problems with stuck switches but is also helpful to keep certain circuits separated.
+Having separate inputs can be used to help with finding problems with stuck switches but is also helpful to keep certain circuits separated.
 In common systems for example the toilet flush button activates the pump and also a solenoid valve.
 The valve is releasing the water similar to what the classical part of the taps would do for the sinks.
 Having a dedicated input at the controller can help with simplifying parts of the wiring.

 #### Pressure Switch